Workforce planning and support

 - in some food-handling settings where the wearing of a mask could compromise the hygiene practices that are already in place to ensure food safety

-- in customer-facing areas where 2m physical distancing can be maintained or if there is a partition such as a perspex screen between customers and staff
+- in customer-facing areas where 2 metres physical distancing can be maintained or if there is a partition such as a Perspex screen between customers and staff

 Considerations for staff

-The wearing of a face covering can be uncomfortable and may not be appropriate for long durations of time, employers should therefore consider providing opportunities for staff to temporarily remove face coverings in non-public areas.
 Where a face covering may need to be temporarily removed, such as the point of sale to ensure age-related sales checks or at staff rest areas, facilities should be provided to manage the risk this could pose e.g. safe distancing/screens and hand sanitiser.
-Staff who regularly pass between areas that have customers present and non-customer facing areas should wear face coverings.
 Where staff have concerns on wearing face coverings this should be resolved in discussion between staff and managers.
-Although it is not mandated for staff to wear face coverings in all circumstances listed in the list above it is strongly encouraged that they do wear them.

-The guidance will apply in indoor shopping malls including those with covered walkways, retail service settings such as hairdressers, barbers and in wholesale settings where members of the public are present.
-It is also strongly recommended that face coverings are worn in public toilets in retail environments.
+The guidance will apply in indoor shopping malls including those with covered walkways, retail service settings such as spas, salons hairdressers, barbers.

-This measure is applicable to all businesses which sell food by retail which includes shops and take-aways.
-It does not apply to hospitality premises which provide table service such as bars, pubs cafes and restaurants.
+This measure is applicable to all businesses which sell food by retail.
+It does not apply to hospitality premises which provide table service such as bars, pubs cafes and restaurants for which there is separate guidance on tourism and hospitality.
 In businesses offering both take-away and table service, face coverings should only be removed in designated seating areas which are provided for customers to eat and drink.
 Food Standards Scotland’s guidance provides more information on the control of COVID-19 in all businesses involved in food production and service.
-Scottish Government guidance on tourism and hospitality also provides additional information for pubs, cafes and restaurants.

 It is recognised that there may be certain tasks that staff in food shops need to carry out where face coverings may not be appropriate.
 For example, where staff are handling food items or preparing meals and it is assessed that the wearing of a mask could increase the risk of other types of infection (non-COVID) from getting into the food which could potentially make it unsafe.